barnaligorai/barnaligorai.github.io/content/tech/SOLID.md

 Example :

-A sqare class with different types of methods like : CalculateArea, CalculatePerimeter, Draw, Rotate
+A square class with different types of methods like : CalculateArea, CalculatePerimeter, Draw, Rotate
 ```c#
 class Square
     {